voschezang/coding-handbook/software-engineering.md

 **Anti-pattern**

 - FrAgile: Agile teams without authority to overcome bureaucratic impediments.
 - Product-oriented teams in a project-oriented (management or bureaucratic) environment.
+- Feature factory.
+A focus on building and releasing new functionality rather than solving long-term customer problems (quantity over quality).
+This can result in high WIP.